docsteveharris/2020-boc-grant/programme_plan.md

-COVID-19 respiratory support programme
-Introduce the problem using recovery-rs
-Draw parallels with many other unanswered questions esp those around timing

 # Aim and objective (aka hypothesis)

 > When there is genuine equipoise between two commonly used treatments, _not_ doing a point of care trial to find out which has a better risk/benefit profile seems _unethical_.
 Pragmatic RCTs could enable clinically important questions that can be answered fast based on studies carried out in routine care settings on a full range of participants.